gchen2016/gazebo-models/README.md

 # Team Diana Gazebo Models

-This repository contains the .sdf models used by Team Diana
+This repository contains the .sdf models for [gazebo]() used by Team Diana

-The models are defined using sdf 1.5 and tested under Gazebo 3.0
+The models are defined using sdf 1.5 and tested under Gazebo 4.0

+In order to make changes more easily the contents of this repository are splitted in two directories:

+- **definitions**
+  contains the xacro files of the models
+- **models**
+  contains the built sdf models that can be used under **gazebo**.

+Tthe **build.py** script run xacro on the files in **definitions** and writes the updated models in **models**